 Milling Machine Parts:

-Let’s study Milling parts one by one in detail.
-So,
+We will study one by one in detail.

-The main supporting frame which consists of all the driving mechanism and the motor is called the column.
+The main supporting frame which consists of all the driving mechanisms and the motor is called the column.

 The driving mechanism usually consists of a cone pulley mechanism in which the v-belt is being used to connect it to the motor.